Onboarding | Project Phases | Best Practices | Glossary of Key Terms

 By default, Transend will create replicas of source files and copy them into the target drive.
 Files will continue to exist in the source drive after migration.
 All files will be migrated into the target drive as Microsoft file formats.

-Note: The only exception is the available Move operation when migrating between Google Workspace tenants.
+Note: The only exception is the optional Move operation when migrating between Google Workspace tenants.
 The Google Drive-to-Google Drive Move operation requires additional fees.

 Sharing Permissions